ThomasRobine/OTP/README.md

 The tool is able to apply a One-Time Pad cipher to a given message.

-Don't forget to copy the generate files to have the copy needed to decrypt the encrypted message.
+Don't forget to copy the generated files to have the copy needed to decrypt the encrypted message.

 # Launch program